Course Outline

 Requirements

-• Practical experience with embedded development
+• Experience with embedded development in governmental projects.

 Audience

-• Robotics engineers for government projects
+• Robotics engineers working on government contracts.

 21 Hours